27 people aboard Carnival cruise test positive for COVID-19

-The positive cases were among 26 crew members and one passenger on the Carnival Vista, which is carrying over 1,400 crew and nearly 3,000 passengers, the board said in a statement.
+The positive cases were among 26 crew members and one passenger on the Carnival Vista, which is carrying more than 1,400 crew and nearly 3,000 passengers, the board said in a statement.
 The ship arrived Wednesday in Belize City.

 All 27 were vaccinated, had mild or no symptoms, and were in isolation, according to the statement.
 The tourism board said 99.98% of the ship's crew was vaccinated, as well as 96.5% of its passengers.